ToNyOyO/veeva-approved-email-package-manager/README.md

 ## File structure

-You'll need to make the following file structure which can be done by running `$gulp setup`:
+You'll need to make the following file structure which can be done by running `$ gulp setup`:

 ```
 root/